gurtatiLND/quiz_game/README.md

 ![EndQuiz](./src/assets/EndQuizSS.png)

-*You have the option to resume playing.*
+*You have the option to play again.*

-*Simply click a button to access a review of the questions you answered incorrectly.
+*Simply click a button to access a review of the questions you answered incorrectly.*

-The incorrect answers are highlighted in red, while the correct answers are highlighted in green.*
+*The incorrect answers are highlighted in red, while the correct answers are highlighted in green.*

 ![ReviewQuestions](./src/assets/ReviewWrongAnswersSS.png)

-In order to build the app, we used an external API to get the questions and answers: [OpenTriviaDB](https://opentdb.com/api_config.php)
+*We used an external API to get the questions and answers: [OpenTriviaDB](https://opentdb.com/api_config.php)*

-Then we wireframed our app in Figma:
+*Then we wireframed our app in Figma:*

 ![Wireframe](./src/assets/design_fig.png)

-We then set up a board in Jira, where we added the tasks we needed to work on in order to complete the project:
+*We then set up a board in Jira, where we added the tasks we needed to work on in order to complete the project:*

 ![JiraBoard](./src/assets/JiraSS.png)